OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 | 404 | Deployment with key `<DeploymentKey>` not found. | [Exception](#exception) |
 | 500 | Failed to retrieve the status of the deployment with key `<DeploymentKey>`. | [Exception](#exception) |

-### /deployments/{DeploymentKey}/getmissingdbmappings/
+### /deployments/&#123;DeploymentKey&#125;/getmissingdbmappings/

 #### GET { #get-deployments-deploymentkey-getmissingdbmappings}
 ##### Description:

-Returns the list of databases that need to be mapped in order to proceed with the deployment.
+Returns the list of extension logical databases that need to be mapped to database connection strings in the destination environment for the deployment to proceed.
+This endpoint requires LifeTime version 11.21.1, or higher.

 ##### Parameters